Service Charge FAQs

 Please can you explain the variable service charge balance that I pay?

 This is the brought forward balance from the previous financial year’s final service charge statement for your property.
-For example, if your final balance for the 2015/16 year was a deficit of £240.00, we have carried the balance forward to the current financial year and spread it across 12 months.
-In this scenario, your Variable Service Charge Balance would be £20.00 per month throughout 2017/18.
+For example, if your final balance for the 2016/17 year was a deficit of £240.00, we have carried the balance forward to the current financial year and spread it across 12 months.
+In this scenario, your Variable Service Charge Balance would be £20.00 per month throughout 2018/19.
+The payments are interest-free.
+We have set them up with a view to making your service charges more manageable.

 Can I pay off my variable service charge balance early?